ClickCease How to Organize Your Digital Marketing Campaigns | Camphouse

 Why Campaign Structure Matters

 Only a third of marketers automate their data processes.
-The rest are stuck spending hours—sometimes days—each month just organizing spreadsheets.
+The rest are stuck spending hours, sometimes days, each month just organizing spreadsheets.
 The problem usually starts with unstructured or inconsistent campaign names.
 One typo can throw off your entire data set, especially when you’re managing campaigns across multiple platforms.

 This is where naming conventions and campaign taxonomy come in.
 And if you’re running campaigns for multiple regions or clients, it’s even more important.